jetty-project/embedded-jetty-websocket-examples/README.md

 https://github.com/jetty-project/embedded-jetty-weld

-There are 2 APIs you can use with Jetty, the native WebSocket API and the javax.websocket API.
+There are 2 APIs you can use with Jetty, the native WebSocket API and the `jakarta.websocket` API.

-# Project: javax.websocket-example
+# Project: jakarta.websocket-example

-Demonstration of how to create a WebSocket Client or a WebSocket Server using `javax.websocket` APIs.
+Demonstration of how to create a WebSocket Client or a WebSocket Server using `jakarta.websocket` APIs.

 # Project: native-jetty-websocket-example